The National Institute of Design: Making a New Nation, By Design

 This extraordinary level of investment by an American establishment on a design institution in India seems baffling.
 But the political backdrop against which much of this was unfolding was just as extraordinary.

-India had emerged as a new entity in the global political landscape at around the same time as relations between the Eastern and Western blocs began to get frigid.
-Not long after, in April 1955, Nehru spearheaded the Bandung conference in Indonesia.
+Not long after, in April 1955, Nehru spearheaded the Bandung Conference in Indonesia.
 This brought together 29 newly liberated countries of Asia and Africa in response to the bipolar politics of the Cold War.
 Together they announced themselves to be ‘Non-Aligned’ to either the USA or USSR.
 Instead they promoted Afro-Asian economic and cultural cooperation and opposition to colonialism by any nation.

 This clarion call by the so-called ‘Third World’ countries, and the significant role Nehru played in it, put him and India under close scrutiny.
-Like with its support for various other ‘modernization’ initiatives in India, Ford’s support for NID at this juncture has come to be seen as a “soft power” enterprise related to US Cold War diplomatic strategies.
-Briefly put, these strategies were aimed at aligning a non-aligned India with USA's version of capitalist democracy, and away from the Soviet-led communism. [iv]
+Like with its support for various other ‘modernisation’ initiatives in India, Ford’s support for NID at this juncture has come to be seen as a “soft power” enterprise related to US Cold War diplomatic strategies.

 Nehruvian Modernism and NID

-Nehru’s admiration for the USSR, its planned economy and transformation into a world power is well documented.
+Nehru’s admiration for the USSR, its planned economy and transformation into a world power, is well documented.
 India-USSR ties prospered especially after Nikita Khruschev came to power in 1953.
 Nehru’s visit to Moscow soon after was well received and led to the Soviet providing assistance with the Bhilai and Bokaro steel plants.

-By building such large scale plants, cities and dams - establishments he famously termed the ‘temples of Modern India’- Nehru believed India could ‘catch up’ on its ‘delayed modernity’ and be at par with wealthier nations like the US and USSR.
 This vision of near-future prosperity relied in large measures on the perceived connection between design and industrial modernity.
 Nehru’s backing for design and architecture had its root in this understanding of their capacity to catalyze change and expedite the process of decolonization.
-It was this focus on design as a nation building tool and a necessary means of industrial production that made NID (initially called the National Institute of Industrial Design) in step with Nehru’s broader developmental plans for India.
+It was this focus on design as a nation- building tool and a necessary means of industrial production that made NID (initially called the National Institute of Industrial Design) in step with Nehru’s broader developmental plans for India.

 The enthusiasm and spirit of innovation these plans managed to incite in young architects and designers, however, had its shortcomings.
 Among other things, they did not encourage or enable a ‘theoretical approach to design’.
 This meant that, like most other products of Nehruvian modernism, the design culture that evolved out of this moment was largely devoid of criticality or criticism.
-It remained for the most part triumphantly instrumental, merely a means to an idyllic end.
-An end that too would, in time, prove to be far from ideal. [v]

-Despite this, however, the National Institute of Design endured, even when its international contemporaries, such as the HfG Ulm, couldn’t. [vi]
+Despite this, the National Institute of Design endured, even when its international contemporaries, such as the HfG Ulm, couldn’t. [vi]

-Over the years the quality of the NID experiment has drawn global attention.
+Over the years, the quality of the NID experiment has drawn global attention.
 In 1979, the United Nations asked NID and India to host its first design conference, which culminated in the historic Ahmedabad Declaration on Industrial Design for Development.

-About two decades after, India shifted from its protected market to a liberalized, privatized, globalized one.
-In 2004 NID opened a new campus in Gandhinagar, in 2006 in Bangalore.
 Over the years, the institution has turned out several distinguished graduates.
-Many, such as Sudhakar Nadkarni, associated with it in its early years have gone on to contribute to important design organisations in the country.
-In 2014 NID Ahmedabad was officially recognized as an ‘Institute of National Importance’.
+Many, such as Sudhakar Nadkarni, associated with it in its early years, have gone on to contribute to important design organisations in the country.
+In 2014, NID Ahmedabad was officially recognized as an ‘Institute of National Importance’.

 Endnotes: